Hilal-Tapan/RTW-Groep/README.md

 The position of your own messages will be on the right and all other users' messafes will be on the left.
 This way the user can easily see their own messages in the chat room

 ### Correct Answers
 If the chat message contains the correct answer for that specific question, the next question will be displayed for all users.
+The users will see a green border around the question area, which is an indicator for correct answer.
+They will also hear a "bling!" sound which is also an indicator.

 ---